laravel/docs/dusk.md

     // Wait a maximum of one second until the selector is missing...
     $browser->waitUntilMissing('.selector', 1);

-You may also wait until the element matching the given selector is enabled:
+Or, you may wait until the element matching the given selector is enabled or disabled:

     // Wait a maximum of five seconds until the selector is enabled...
     $browser->waitUntilEnabled('.selector');

     // Wait a maximum of one second until the selector is enabled...
     $browser->waitUntilEnabled('.selector', 1);

-You may also wait until the element matching the given selector is disabled:

     // Wait a maximum of five seconds until the selector is disabled...
     $browser->waitUntilDisabled('.selector');